ctm/mb2-doc/src/series/2023/wsop-style.md

 Employees.
 In this series&mdash;in 2023 at least&mdash;no events have
 any such restrictions.
 However, it would be nice for participants to at least harbor warm thoughts toward casino employees while playing.

+[^4]: This **may** be some sort of charity event; it's too early to tell.
+There will not, under any circumstances, however, be a fee associated with this event nor even a mandatory charity donation requirement. _Perhaps_ Craft Poker Co. will be able to contribute money to USO, but it may simply be a "harbor good thoughts" event.

+[^5]: At the World Series of Poker The Dealer's Choice tournaments were scheduled for May 31st and June 3rd, but mb2 didn't deal Dealer's Choice then, so they're schedule for these two slots which are taken by the multi-day Main Event at the World Series.